Ice Bin Transfer aka how I made it to nap time

 Simple and fantastic.

 Toddler activities don’t have to take hours to set up or cost tons of dollars to get going.
-They can be easy and brilliant.
+They can be easy and brilliant activities.
 Ice and a ladle.
 People.
-Ice and a ladle and my toddler was entertained for 20 minutes.
+Ice and a ladle, and my toddler was entertained for 20 minutes.

 After she finished scooping the ice into the water bin, I had her do it all again – but backwards.
 Now scoop the ice that’s in the water bin back into the empty side.

-She did it, then transfer everything back to the water one last time.
+She did it, then transferred everything back to the water one last time.

 After that – I opened the bin up to any and all free play which meant her Paw Patrollers ended up all over that ice on some super important rescue mission.
 My kids always have fun playing with ice.